Bringing you local chemical free produce, meats, eggs, honey, and soaps

 Kragnes Family Farms

 Ben and I "Tyne" Are very happy to have finally made the transition from our Minnesota farm to our Washington farm, and are excited to bring our community local, chemical free , 100% natural produce.
-As well as beef, chicken, lamb, goat, honey, soaps, and more.
+As well as beef, chicken, lamb, eggs, honey, soaps, and more.

 A little bit about us